Fisher House Foundation: History and Organization

 The Fisher House program was established in 1990 by Zachary Fisher and Elizabeth Fisher in response to the recognized need for housing for military families while their loved ones were hospitalized.

-In 1991, the first Fisher House was inaugurated at the National Naval Medical Center (now Walter Reed Military Medical Center) in Bethesda, Maryland, with the presence of President George Bush Sr. and Mrs. Bush during the dedication ceremony.
+In 1991, the first Fisher House was inaugurated at the National Naval Medical Center (now Walter Reed Military Medical Center) in Bethesda, Maryland, with the presence of President George H. W. Bush and First Lady Barbara Bush during the dedication ceremony.

 The Fishers entered into a “public-private partnership” with the government, allowing Fisher to construct these homes on government-owned land.
 Subsequently, these homes were "gifted" back to the military to operate in perpetuity.
 Their aim was to provide families with a "home away from home," enabling them to be a part of the healing process.

 The Fishers continued to use their personal funds to construct additional homes until Zachary Fisher's passing in 1999.